etiennebr/rstdocs/improc.rst

 will see after the result of the vectorization step that there are no artifacts in the results.

-The application will write as many intermediate files as tiles needed during processing.
+The *LSMSSegmentation* application will write as many intermediate files as tiles needed during processing.
 As such, it may require twice as free disk space as the final size of the final image.
 The *cleanup* option (active by default) will clear the intermediate files during the processing as soon as they are not needed anymore.
 By default, files will be written to the current directory.
 The *tmpdir* option allows to specify a different directory for these intermediate files.

 Step 3 (optional): Merging small regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The application allows to filter out small segments.
-In the output
+The *LSMSSegmentation* application allows to filter out small segments.
-segmented image, those segments will be removed and replaced by the
+In the output segmented image, those segments will be removed and
-background label (0).
-Another solution to deal with the small regions is
+replaced by the background label (0).
+Another solution to deal with the
-to merge them with the closest big enough adjacent region in terms of
+small regions is to merge them with the closest big enough adjacent
-radiometry.
-This is handled by the application, which will output a
+region in terms of radiometry.
+This is handled by the
+*LSMSSmallRegionsMerging* application, which will output a segmented
-segmented image where small regions have been merged.
-Again, the
+image where small regions have been merged.
+Again, the *uint32* image
-*uint32* image type is advised for this output image.
+type is advised for this output image.

 ::